 When filing health insurance costs for oneself and one’s family, it’s important to maintain accurate records of all payments made.
-The best way to do this is to keep track of all receipts, bills, and applicable forms.
+The best way to do this is to track receipts, bills, and applicable forms.

 Additionally, it’s important to understand the specific tax implications of the various payments, as this can affect the number of deductions.
-When filing taxes, all health insurance payments must be accurately reported to take the correct amount of deductions.
+All health insurance payments must be accurately reported when filing taxes to take the correct amount of deductions.